freezer333/ramapo/source/courses/hnrs420/lect01.md

 1. Who do you want to be paired with?
 1. What topics do you want to debate?

-If you don’t want to be paired with anyone in particular, or cannot present/debate on a specific date - let me know ASAP.
+If you specifically do not want to be paired with someone, or cannot present/debate on a specific date - let me know ASAP.

 Finally - **PLEASE GET THE TEXTBOOKS ASAP**.